Find a Registered Dental Hygienist

 • Patients/clients with oral manifestations should be advised to eat a balanced diet and to avoid rough, acidic, and spicy foods.
 Alcohol (including in mouth rinses) is contraindicated.
 During flare-ups, a soft and bland diet is preferred in order to minimize trauma to injured tissue, although this can lead to more plaque accumulation.
 During periods of remission, patients/clients generally have no dietary restrictions.

 • The dental hygienist plays a role in monitoring the patient/client for long-term effects of corticosteroid and immunosuppressive treatment.
+The dental hygienist also should be vigilant for signs/symptoms of cancers associated with anti–laminin-3323 MMP, particularly oral adenocarcinomas arising from the gastrointestinal tract.

 Oral manifestations